Register for Annual Pass, Live Re-Broadcast, or On-Demand Video

 Recognition & Leadership

-Selected repeatedly as a Best Lawyer® in Ethics and Professional Responsibility by Best Lawyers of America© and as a Super Lawyer® in Professional Liability Defense; recognized by the court in Diamond Resorts vs. Newton Group Transfers, LLC, 2022 WL 1642865 (S.D.
+Burger has been selected repeatedly as a Best Lawyer® in Ethics and Professional Responsibility by Best Lawyers of America© and as a Super Lawyer® in Professional Liability Defense, and he was named " Lawyer of the Year" in Washington, D.C. for Ethics and Professional Responsibility Law by Best Lawyers of America® for 2023.
+He holds an AV Preeminent® rating from Martindale-Hubbell®.
+In Diamond Resorts v.
+Newton Group Transfers, LLC, 2022 WL 1642865 (S.D.
 Fla.
-2022) as 'more than qualified to give his expert opinion in matters of legal ethics.'
+2022), the court found him "more than qualified to give his expert opinion in matters of legal ethics."

 Professional Involvement